microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 The lessons in this section cover types of Regression in the context of machine learning.
 Regression models can help determine the relationship between variables.
 This type of model can predict values such as length, temperature, or age, thus uncovering relationships between variables as it analyzes datapoints.

+In this series of lessons, you'll discover the difference between Linear vs. Logistic Regression, and when you should use one or the other.

+But before you do anything, make sure you have the right tools in place!

 In this lesson, you will learn:
 - How to configure your computer for local machine learning tasks
 - Getting used to working with Jupyter notebooks